braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 Mathematical antisymmetry is proven insufficient for physical causality because it permits self-loops that masquerade as valid relations while contributing zero thermodynamic progress.
 These loops satisfy the formal condition of non-reciprocity only because the source and target are identical, creating pockets of causal inertia where logical time passes without state evolution.
 By allowing events to be their own antecedents, antisymmetry creates a permission structure for solipsistic existence that decouples from the external universe.

 This realization forces the adoption of strict irreflexivity, redefining physical existence as inherently relational and interactive.
-A universe governed by simple antisymmetry would be cluttered with inert debris—ghostly loops that consume resources but generate no history—whereas irreflexivity purges these artifacts, ensuring that every valid edge represents a genuine transfer of information between distinct entities.
+A universe governed by simple antisymmetry would be cluttered with inert debris, ghostly loops that consume resources but generate no history, whereas irreflexivity purges these artifacts, ensuring that every valid edge represents a genuine transfer of information between distinct entities.
 This cleans the ontology, demanding that to exist is to affect something else.

 By closing the loophole of self-reference, we guarantee that the causal graph remains thermodynamically active, preventing the formation of informational sinks that would stall the evolution of the cosmos.
 This mandate ensures that every quantum of logical time must purchase a quantum of relational change, enforcing a strict efficiency on the computational substrate.
 There can be no idle cycles in the engine of reality; the universe is forbidden from stuttering in place, ensuring that existence is synonymous with continuous, relational transformation.
 :::